Cavities

 It is a preventive tool that can be used by anyone, at any age, and at any time of the day – making it ideal to carry in a bag or backpack.
 It combines versatility and affordability in a product based on bicarbonate and xylitol, ensuring optimal control of salivary pH after consuming meals, snacks, or drinks.

 Cariex® is a product with no contraindications or side effects.
-It can be a valuable aid in preventing cavities, even in school-age children, especially when proper oral hygiene is difficult to maintain.
+It can be a valuable aid in preventing cavities in school-age children, particularly in situations where proper oral hygiene is not always possible.
 It can be used repeatedly throughout the day.